keldian/StarrTrakt/README.md

 1. Check the logs in the `logs` directory for detailed error messages
 2. Ensure your Trakt.tv API credentials are correctly set in environment variables
 3. Try running the test command to verify authentication
-4. Check file permissions - scripts need to be executable
+4. Check file permissions—scripts need to be executable
 5. Verify the paths in Radarr/Sonarr connection settings

-## Development

-The code is split into three main Python files:

-- `common.py` - Shared functionality for Trakt.tv API interaction
-- `radarr_trakt.py` - Radarr-specific event handling
-- `sonarr_trakt.py` - Sonarr-specific event handling

 ## License